 Origins of Opportunity: The Pride of Niner Nation in Normandy - Promo

-On June 6, at 3 p.m.
-Eastern time, UNC Charlotte presents a live-stream special, “Origins of Opportunity.”
-Enjoy coverage of the band’s performances and the exciting reactions and perspectives of our students as they experience the sights and sounds of the historic Normandy coast.
+Enjoy coverage of the band’s performances and the exciting reactions and perspectives of our students as they experienced the sights and sounds of the historic Normandy coast.
 The program also features the expertise of one of the University’s historian-experts on World War II, and the thoughts of Holocaust survivor and Professor Emerita Susan Cernyak-Spatz.